 - Chronically cold feet due to poor circulation

-As a serious condition that can have a significant impact on a person’s ability to partake in daily activities, it is no wonder that most people want to reverse the damage in order to better control their diabetes-related pain.
-But, unfortunately, we currently do not have any way of undoing nerve injuries that cause diabetic neuropathy.
+As a serious condition that can have a significant impact on a person’s ability to partake in daily activities, it is no wonder that most people want to reverse the damage to control their diabetes-related pain better.
+Unfortunately, we currently do not have any way of undoing nerve injuries that cause diabetic neuropathy.

 When it comes to reducing the severity of the symptoms and pain caused by diabetic neuropathy, your primary care provider may suggest a variety of lifestyle and medical options that are best suited to your unique needs.
 The majority of the available treatment options for diabetic neuropathy focus on preventing further damage by making healthier lifestyle choices.
 Some of the most common treatment options for managing pain with diabetes include:

-As the primary cause of diabetic neuropathy, finding ways to reduce chronically high blood sugar levels can help to slow the progression of the disease.
+- Monitoring and controlling blood sugar levels: As the primary cause of diabetic neuropathy, finding ways to reduce chronically high blood sugar levels can help slow the disease's progression.

-Hypertension is a common complication in people who live with poorly controlled diabetes.
-Capable of damaging the major blood vessels that supply blood to the lower extremities, keeping your blood pressure within normal limits is a great way to encourage improved diabetes and pain management.
+- Maintaining normal blood pressure levels: Hypertension is a common complication in people with poorly controlled diabetes.
+Capable of damaging the major blood vessels that supply blood to the lower extremities, keeping your blood pressure within normal range is a great way to encourage improved diabetes and pain management.

-If your diabetic neuropathy pain is significant enough to impact your day-to-day living, your physician may prescribe pain medication to help reduce the severity of your symptoms.
-Medications created to treat nerve pain can be helpful in managing pain with diabetes.
+- Taking medications to reduce chronic pain: If your diabetic neuropathy pain is significant enough to impact your day-to-day living, your physician may prescribe pain medication to help reduce the severity of your symptoms.
+Medications created to treat nerve pain can help manage pain with diabetes.

-For most people with diabetic neuropathy, symptoms first present themselves in their toes and feet.
-In order to prevent the development of foot injuries and infections, taking better care of your feet by doing daily checks and wearing protective non-binding diabetic socks can help to reduce neuropathic pain.
+- Adding foot care into your daily routine: For most people with diabetic neuropathy, symptoms first present themselves in their toes and feet.
+To prevent the development of foot injuries and infections, taking better care of your feet by doing daily checks and wearing protective non-binding diabetic socks can help to reduce neuropathic pain.

 As the first fancy diabetic socks available on the market, Viasox socks offer a wide variety of health benefits, including: